rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v7.md

-# Specification for Rewards Calculation
+# [DRAFT] Specification for Rewards Calculation

 This document serves as a formal specification for the way that the rewards intervals and the values within are calculated as part of the [Redstone](https://medium.com/rocket-pool/rocket-pool-the-merge-redstone-601d9efd6b4) rewards system.

 ## Version

-This describes **v8** of the rewards calculation ruleset.
+This describes **v7** of the rewards calculation ruleset.

-This version implements RPIP-30 following the suggestions [here](./misc/patches-rpip-30-suggestions.md)

-### Changes since `v7`
+### Changes since `v6`

-The following updates have been made from [v7](./legacy/rewards-calculation-spec-v7.md) of the spec.
+The following updates have been made from [v6](./legacy/rewards-calculation-spec-v6.md) of the spec.

 #### Major Updates

-- Following the Protocol DAO vote to approve RPIP-30, [Collateral Rewards](#collateral-rewards) rewards are now weighted on a curve, favoring 8 Ether Minipools and creating diminishing returns as additional RPL above the minimum is staked.
-  - This change is phased in linearly over 5 intervals, starting with interval 18, and will be fully effective in interval 23.
-- There is no longer a maximum node collateral.
+- A validator's `activation_epoch` is no longer checked during RPL eligibility calculation.
+Minipools that activate *after* the end of the current interval are now entitled to RPL rewards so long as their corresponding validator exists on the Beacon Chain.
+See [Collateral Rewards](#collateral-rewards) for details.

 #### Minor Changes

-- The Rewards File now includes a `totalNodeWeight` field which represents the sum of the rewards weighting.
+- If there are no nodes eligible for RPL rewards, the node collateral RPL rewards for the interval are now sent to the Protocol DAO.
+See [Collateral Rewards](#collateral-rewards) for details.
+- In the [Time of Eligibility](#time-of-eligibility) section, `startTime` is refined: if the value from `RocketRewardsPool.getClaimIntervalTimeStart()` is `0`, use `RocketTokenRPL.getInflationIntervalStartTime()` instead.
+- In the [Collateral Rewards](#collateral-rewards) and [Oracle DAO Rewards](#oracle-dao-rewards) sections, the "epsilon" value used as an upper bound for errors during sanity checking has changed.
+Instead of the total number of minipools, it is now the higher of the total number of nodes and the total number of minipools.

 #### Clarifications

+- Clarified in [RPL Amounts per Group](#rpl-amounts-per-group) that if the amount of pending RPL rewards is `0`, this block cannot be used for rewards submission and the user should just wait until the next interval rolls over.

 ---